 The single arrow used in the above reaction shows that only a forward reaction will take place.
-As NO3– is the very weak conjugate base of HNO3, so it has no power to reform with H+ splitting ion in aqueous solution and produce HNO3 molecule again.
+As NO3– is the very weak conjugate base of HNO3, so it has no power to reform with H+ splitting ion in an aqueous solution and produce an HNO3 molecule again.

 Hence, only splitting ions(H+ and NO3–) of HNO3 will be available in the aqueous solution that correspondingly shows its strong acid nature.

 Also, the acid dissociation constant value(Ka) for HNO3 is 2.3 × 101.

 The acid dissociation constant (Ka) is a quantitative measure of the strength of an acid in solution